Pedro Juan Caballero: Junta Superior Gubernativa

-The Congress of October 1813 disbanded the five-man junta and created a two-man Consulate.
+The Congress of October 1813 disbanded the five-man junta and created a two-man consulate.
 Caballero was a strong candidate for consulship, but in the end the more politically powerful Fulgencio Yegros and Francia were elected to be consuls.

-Caballero, who was involved in the profitable yerba mate trade, was opposed to Francia's economic policies and together with Juan Manuel Gamarra and Jose Teodoro Fernandez created opposition group which unsuccessfully tried to get support of the Consul Fulgencio Yegros.
-He refused and together with Consul Francia on September 26, 1814, ordered Caballero's group to leave Asunción and retire to their country estates.
-Just eight days later National Congress convened and elected Francia to be the Supreme dictator for a period of five years.
-During the next years Caballero did not participate in politics and turned his attention to yerba mate trade.
+Caballero, who was involved in the profitable yerba mate trade, was opposed to Francia's economic policies and together with Juan Manuel Gamarra and José Teodoro Fernández created opposition group which unsuccessfully tried to get support of the Consul Fulgencio Yegros.
+He refused and, together with Consul Francia on September 26, 1814, ordered Caballero's group to leave Asunción and retire to their country estates.
+Just eight days later National Congress convened and elected Francia to be the supreme dictator for a period of five years.
+During the next years Caballero did not participate in politics and turned his attention to the yerba mate trade.

 The plot of 1820

-Since 1814 José Gaspar Rodríguez de Francia ruled alone as the Supreme dictator and in 1816 was elected by Congress to be Dictator for life.
-A conspiracy, which involved many leading men of the Independence era, to overthrow Francia, was planned for the last days of the Holy Week of 1820.
-Francia learned about the plot from two slaves that denounced their master for making gunpowder and from a confession of a conspirator to his priest on Holy Week and arrests started.
-All the heroes of Independence were arrested, even those who had voluntarily renounced any political activity, such as Fulgencio Yegros.
+Since 1814 José Gaspar Rodríguez de Francia ruled alone as the supreme dictator and in 1816 was elected by Congress to be dictator for life.
+A conspiracy, which involved many leading men of the Independence era, to overthrow Francia, was planned for the last days of Holy Week 1820.
+Francia learned about the plot from two slaves who denounced their master for making gunpowder and from a confession of a conspirator to his priest on Holy Week and arrests started.
+All the Independence heroes were arrested, even those who had voluntarily renounced any political activity, such as Fulgencio Yegros.
 Dr. Francia was relentless.

 Some of the prisoners (64 in ten days) were shot, and a period of persecution and repression began.

 Historically, this is the start of "the Franciato", the period of Francia's absolute dictatorship.
-Pedro Juan Caballero was arrested six months after the discovery of the plot, and committed suicide in his cell on July 13, 1821 after learning that he was to be executed.
+Pedro Juan Caballero was arrested six months after the discovery of the plot, and committed suicide in his cell on July 13, 1821, after learning that he was to be executed.
 He allegedly wrote a note on the wall of his cell: "I know that suicide is against the law of God and man, but the thirst of blood of the Tyrant of my homeland shall not be appeased with mine".